flenniken/statictea/docs/functions.md

 cmp(9.3, 2.2) => 1
 ~~~
 """,
-                                  lineNum: 258, numLines: 21), (
-    funcName: "fun_cmp_iii", docComment: """Compare two ints.
+                    numLines: 21), (funcName: "fun_cmp_iii", docComment: """Compare two ints.
 Returns -1 for less, 0 for equal and 1 for greater than.

 ~~~
 cmp(a: int, b: int) int